 My current book project, Places in the Polity of Rhetoric, brings ancient rhetoric into conversation with postmodern theories of discursive fragmentation, examining cultural evolution through the interaction of human agents and rhetorical topoi.
 Elsewhere, my work has appeared in Present Tense, JAC, The Henry James Review, Literacy in Composition Studies, Ethos Review, Excursions, and the edited collection Reading Mystery Science Theater 3000: Critical Approaches.
 I frequent the Rhetoric Society of America national conference, the Conference on College Composition and Communication, and the Thomas R. Watson Conference, among others.

-My also research fuels my teaching.
+My research also fuels my teaching.
 As a teacher or rhetoric and writing, I want to help students become sophisticated critics of and contributors to the worlds of rhetorical text that surround them.
 I want students to understand themselves as writers speaking in meaningful conversation with other writers.
 I want students to merge their own interests and experience with an intellectually rich appreciation of rhetorical invention, style, and audience awareness.

 I believe, further, that undergraduate writing should be read, discussed, and celebrated as writing.
 Toward that end, I have founded and edit The Drover Review, a journal of standout undergraduate writing by USAO students.